ClementNerma/Rave/README.md

 **Please note this language is not finished yet ; some features could be added, modified or removed at anytime.
 Be careful about this.**

+## Documentation

+You can take a look at the language's syntax and its current state by reading [The Hybrid Book](https://silvernight.herokuapp.com/docs/book/hybrid.html).

 ## Contribute

 You can contribute by [submitting bugs](https://github.com/SilverNight/issues) and helping me tracking them or by [proposing some improvements](https://github.com/SilverNight/issues) for the language.